kavli-ntnu/dj-docs/docs/imaging/basics.rst

 If you are familiar with git, you can follow the installation instructions in the `suite2p documentation <https://suite2p.readthedocs.io/en/latest/installation.html>`_.
 If not, then these steps might be more intuitive:

-* Download `GitHub Desktop <https://desktop.github.com/>`_ (this is a useful program for interfacing with GitHub, learn more `here <https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/getting-started-with-github-desktop>`_).
+* Download `GitHub Desktop <https://desktop.github.com/>`_ (this is a useful program for interfacing with GitHub, `learn more <https://docs.github.com/en/desktop/installing-and-configuring-github-desktop/getting-started-with-github-desktop>`_).
 * Within GitHub Desktop, go to *File -> Clone repository...*
 * Select the *URL* tab, add the link to the suite2p repository (``https://github.com/MouseLand/suite2p``) and select a location in which to save it (e.g. locally on your computer).
 * Click *Clone*